shiftEscape/com-u-chat/README.md

 # com-u-chat
-A simple chat application using Angular 4 and Firebase
+A simple chat application prototype using Angular 4 and Firebase